 Then, this homegirl had the audacity to go and get a mind of her own.

-We removed our pillows and blankets from the bed, pushed the mattress as firmly against the wall as we could (to close off any gaps—a hazard for little babes), and laid our girl down in the middle of our king sized bed one night, wringing our hands together as we watched her doze off.
+We removed our pillows and blankets from the bed, pushed the mattress as firmly against the wall as we could (to close off any gaps—a hazard for little babes), and laid our girl down in the middle of our king-sized bed one night, wringing our hands together as we watched her doze off.
 My husband and I stood there and listened to the rhythmic patterns of her deep breathing, and I suppose we eventually fell asleep, too.
 We all three awoke the next morning like we were straight out of a Disney cartoon movie.
-There were birds and music coming from somewhere; I’m sure of it.
-We’d all gotten a solid night’s sleep, and woke up feeling like new people.
-We woke up feeling like people that might co-sleep again the next night, and the night after that.
+Birds and music were coming from somewhere, I’m sure of it.
+We’d all gotten a solid night’s sleep and woke up feeling like new people.
+We woke up feeling like people that might co-sleep the next night and again the night after that.

 It’s been nearly a month of this blissful state of being well-rested—when she wakes up in need of comfort or a bit of a snack, I find myself rolling over and able to provide that for her.
 We all feel so much better, and as a result, are functioning like normal human beings again.

-I felt awful initially for abandoning what I thought were my “principles;” I’d talked so much smack about co-sleeping that I was unable to actually admit to anyone that we were doing it, much less ask for guidance as we set about doing it.
-I’d never tried to intentionally shame anyone who was about that shared-bed lifestyle, but had inadvertently done so to one of my girlfriends.
+I felt awful initially for abandoning what I thought was my “principles.”
+I’d talked so much smack about co-sleeping that I was unable to actually admit to anyone that we were doing it, much less ask for guidance as we set about doing it.
+I’d never tried to intentionally shame anyone who was about that shared-bed lifestyle but had inadvertently done so to one of my girlfriends.
 All of my proverbial finger-wagging had her feeling badly about her choice to co-sleep, and finding this out made me immediately want to crawl into a hole.

 Her kindness and compassion smacked me in the soul, and even though talks of moving to the crib have picked up traction in our household (as we’ve discovered, among many things, that co-sleeping with a baby means less co-sexing in our bed), we are secretly relishing these sweet nighttime cuddles.
 We’ve made our bed, we’re all lying in it, and that high horse we rode in on?
 It’s running around freely outside somewhere, hoping we don’t hop back on for a while.